 Tropical Texas Behavioral Health covers the other counties in this region.
 Their website is easy to navigate and you will find the "Services" tab at the top of the page.
 They also offer different services for different qualifications and available funding.
 These are a few of the available options in the community.

-The Texas Department of Aging and Disability Services (DADS) has a website called Take Time Texas.
+The former Texas Department of Aging and Disability Services (DADS) has a website called Take Time Texas.
 It can help you locate respite providers in your community.
 You can learn more about respite on this site and search for programs and providers in your area based on the age of your child and their care needs.

 Medicaid Waiver programs offer respite as a service.
 Most, if not all, waiver programs have waiting lists (called “interest lists”).
 These services might take a while to begin.
 Home and Community Services Program (HCS) is a great place to start and has one of the longest waiting lists, so the quicker you put your child's name on it, the better.